Informal and Privatized Transit: Incentives, Efficiency and Coordination: Mechanism I: Cross-subsidization

-\begin{theorem}[Optimal Budget-Balanced Cross-Subsidization Scheme] For any informal transit instance with a class $\mathcal{L}_V$ of rider demand functions in Equation~\eqref{eq:rider-demand-function}, let $\x^* \in \Omega$ be a target driver allocation with $x_j^* > 0$ for at least one route $j$.
-Then, there exists a budget-balanced cross-subsidization scheme $\ttau = (\tau_i)_{i \in [n]}$, which induces $\x^*$ as an equilibrium driver allocation.
-Moreover, $\ttau$ can be derived in closed-form and induces equilibrium per-driver profits $\Tilde{\pi}^{Eq} = \frac{\sum_{i \in [n]} \pi_i^* x_i^*}{\sum_{i \in [n]} x_i^*}$, where $\pi_i^* = \pi_i(x_i^*)$. \end{theorem} \begin{hproof} For each route $i$, define the per-driver profit at $\x^*$ (without cross-subsidies) as $\pi_i^* = \pi_i(x_i^*) = \frac{\Lambda_i^M(x_i^*) p_i}{x_i^*}$.
+\proof{Proof Sketch.} For each route $i$, define the per-driver profit at $\x^*$ (without cross-subsidies) as $\pi_i^* = \pi_i(x_i^*) = \frac{\Lambda_i^M(x_i^*) p_i}{x_i^*}$.
 To induce $\x^*$ as an equilibrium under a cross-subsidy scheme $\ttau$, for any route $i$ with $x_i^* > 0$, its transfer-adjusted per-driver profits are at least that of any other route.
 Thus, we construct $\ttau$ that satisfies this equilibrium condition with equality for all routes, i.e., $\pi_i^* + \tau_i = \pi_j^* + \tau_j$ for all $i, j$.
 Combining these relations with the budget-balance condition $\sum_{i \in [n]} \tau_i x_i^* = 0$ yields a system of $n$ (unique) equations with $n$ unknowns (see Equation~\eqref{eq:lin-eq-cross-subsidies}), corresponding to the entries of $\ttau$.
-This linear system admits a unique solution if there is some route $j$ with $x_j^* > 0$, and solving it yields an expression for $\ttau$, under which the per-driver profits are $\Tilde{\pi}^{Eq}$. \end{hproof} For a complete proof, see Appendix~\ref{apdx:pf-thm-cross-subsidy}.
+Solving this linear system yields an expression for $\ttau$, under which per-driver profits are $\Tilde{\pi}^{Eq}$. \endproof For a complete proof, see Appendix~\ref{apdx:pf-thm-cross-subsidy}.
 Theorem~\ref{thm:cross-subsidies-optimal} shows that cross-subsidies can eliminate PoA inefficiencies arising from selfish driver behavior in informal transit systems by aligning driver incentives with any target driver allocation.
 In this sense, cross-subsidies play a role akin to marginal-cost pricing in congestion games, which restores efficiency under selfish routing~\citep{roughgarden2005selfish}; however, unlike marginal-cost pricing, our cross-subsidy scheme is budget-balanced.